 - Students must have first received a qualifying job offer prior to submitting a CPT authorization request.

 - The job offer must be in a student’s major or field of study.

 - Students are responsible for submitting the Curriculum Practical Training Form in a timely manner.
 A minimum of two weeks is required prior to beginning any CPT employment to allow for registration.

 - The program director must recommend in writing the student's proposed CPT experience, verifying that it is curricular in nature.

 - You must receive prior authorization from Bethel’s International Student Programs and Service Office and notification to the U.S. Citizenship and Immigration Service (USCIS).

 Once authorized, students may only work for the approved employer within the dates specified.
 Optional Practical Training offers more flexibility; see below.
 CPT authorization will also specify whether approval is granted for part-time (20 hours per week or less) or full-time (more than 20 hours per week) employment.
-While classes are in session, only part-time CPT is allowed.
-Students may work up to 40 hours a week (full-time status) only during official school breaks.

 Optional practical training (OPT) is employment related to the degree or major.
 Students may qualify for OPT both during and after completion of a degree.
 OPT can be completed for each degree level (e.g. bachelor’s, master’s, doctoral).
 Conditions are listed below: